A chord progression at the end of a phrase. There are several type of cadences.

-Imperfect because both chords are inverted:
+Imperfect because both chords use inversions:

 Deceptive or interrupted cadence.
 V (dominant) - vi or V - IV: